-This is a special guest post and chili mac recipe from Beth Hillson, author of Gluten-Free Makeovers.
-Beyond her blog and book, Beth wears many hats in the gluten-free community – – president of the American Celiac Disease Alliance, a volunteer advocacy group that works on celiac causes such as the FDA gluten-free labeling regulations; editor of a weekly e-newsletter for www.glutenfree.com; and food editor of Living Without Magazine specializing multiple food allergies including gluten, dairy, eggs, and nuts.
+This is a special guest post and chili mac recipe from Beth Hillson, author of Gluten-Free Makeovers and The Complete Guide to Living Well Gluten-Free.
+Beyond her blog and books, Beth wears many hats in the gluten-free community.
+She’s also president of the American Celiac Disease Alliance, a volunteer advocacy group that works on celiac causes such as the FDA gluten-free labeling regulations, and food editor of Gluten-Free & More Magazine.

 When I was diagnosed with celiac disease 35 years ago, I went to culinary school to better understand how food was prepared.
 I discovered I could remake the recipes so they were safe for my gluten-free diet.
 As long as I maintained the ratio of ingredients in the original recipe, I could replace regular flour with gluten-free flour and the results were always delicious.

 As a food editor, I am always thinking “substitution” when we make a recipe, and these basic principles I discovered 35 years ago still hold true.
 We regularly replace the gluten, dairy and sometimes the eggs in our recipes with yummy results.

 I think of myself as the champion of substitution these days.
 But truthfully, it’s mostly about knowing the ingredients to replace.
 For that I keep a running list of suitable alternatives.
 I know, for instance, that some butter alternatives contain casein while others are vegan and completely dairy-free.
 I know that these dairy-free butter substitutions can be cut and frozen to make flakier pie crust and cookies.
 And I can list the alternatives for milk in order of the ones with the highest protein: Soy, Hemp, Almond, and Rice – for starters.